 You are here

-The Emerging Leaders Series is a program sponsored by the Center for Continuing Education in Rehabilitation (CCER) at the University of Washington.
-It is designed to develop and enhance the leadership skills of managers in public and private non-profit rehabilitation agencies within the Pacific Northwest.
-The program is intended primarily for mid-managers of state rehabilitation agencies and large non-profit programs, and upper-level managers of other community rehabilitation programs, Client Assistance Projects, Independent Living Centers, and similar organizations.
-The program consists of 12 days of training divided into three sessions of three days each.
+The Emerging Leaders Series is a program of the Center for Continuing Education in Rehabilitation (CCER) at the University of Washington.
+It is designed to develop and enhance the leadership skills of mid and upper level managers in public and private non-profit rehabilitation agencies in organizations whcih support pepole with disabilities to work, live in and participate in the communities.
+The program consists of 12 days of training divided into 3 sessions of 4 days each.

 Purpose

-The purpose of the Emerging Leaders Series is to challenge individuals to become positive forces of change within their organization and the field of rehabilitation by adopting exemplary leadership practices.
+The purpose of the Emerging Leaders Series is to challenge individuals to become positive forces of change within their organization by adopting exemplary leadership practices.

 Goal